 What about non-toxic control?

-With a push towards everyone being more environmentally conscious, we must consider the future of the way we operate and non-toxic pest control is an idea that is becoming discussed more and more, some countries are looking at the restriction of rodenticide.
+With a push toward everyone being more environmentally conscious, we must consider the future of the way we operate and non-toxic pest control is an idea that is becoming discussed more and more, some countries are looking at the restriction of rodenticide.
 In non-professional and DIY use it can be a big problem, the CRRU works hard to promote the responsible use of rodenticides.
-According to the barn owl trust in 2015 94% of Barn Owls contaminated by SGAR (Second Generation Anticoagulant Rodenticides).
+According to the barn owl trust in 2015 94% of Barn Owls were contaminated by SGAR (Second Generation Anticoagulant Rodenticides).